Slookeur/Atomes/README.md

   3. Selection in tables is not working properly (see the `Measures` dialog: wrong lines are picked)
   4. No way to moves lines in tables (curves and crystal builder)

-1) and 2) are the most sensitives issues so far since ***Atomes*** menus are dynamical and cannot be created by reading a basic XML file.
+Issues 1) and 2) are the most critical so far since ***Atomes*** menus are dynamical and cannot be created by reading a basic XML file.

 ## Who's behind ***Atomes***